 Geothermal Energy: The International Geothermal Association establishes headquarters in The Hague

 On November 10th, the International Geothermal Association (IGA) announced that it will move its operational headquarters to The Hague.
-This milestone has taken shape in close collaboration with The Hague Business Agency.
+This milestone has taken shape in close collaboration with The Hague & Partners.
 An important development within the strategic positioning of geothermal energy and the CO2-reducing climate objectives.
 The Netherlands is a pioneer in geothermal energy solutions for greenhouse horticulture and is about to use geothermal energy in the built environment.

 The IGA has kicked off the geothermal decade and is in the lead to drive the technology agenda and nurture the diplomatic relations needed to balance the demand for clean energy and the future geothermal solutions.
 The IGA represents the global geothermal industry at international organizations such as the United Nations, the World Bank, the International Renewable Energy Agency and the International Energy Agency.
 The IGA is delighted to take a seat in the political capital of the Netherlands and be surrounded by embassies, industry partners and successful application of geothermal energy.